 In patients who are candidates for pelvic reconstruction, the new bladder can be reconnected to the urethra.
 After the healing phase, those patients can urinate naturally (see urinary reconstruction).
 This portion of the operation is done completely laparoscopically and with greater precision.

 Early results of this procedure indicate that blood loss is greatly reduced, and the overall physical recovery is far quicker; patients have a speedier return to normal physical activity and normal bladder control.
+Surgeons at City of Hope perform about 80 cystectomies per year, with 40 to 50 percent of patients receiving a neobladder, one of the highest proportion rates in the country.

 City of Hope offers the expertise of